Facing the Lies You Believe

 "Gary," she said, "that‘s insightful!"
 I savored the moment of my significance.
 It lasted for about five seconds.

 Then Bob spoke up, "Yea, Gary, you sound real smart, but when it comes to school, you‘re pretty dumb."
 My moment of glory turned to shame.
 The secret of my incompetence was exposed for all to see.
 My shame turned to rage.
 The next morning I was waiting for Bob behind school.
 I knocked him down and beat him up.

 Yep.
 We all struggle with the fear of being seen and so we hide.
 Truth is, we must come out of hiding if we're to be the men and women God intends us to be.
-James says, "Confess your sins to one another and pray for one another, that you may be healed" (James 5:16).
-We cannot be free, whole-hearted followers of Jesus while cowering and hiding in fear and shame.
+James says, "Confess your sins to each other and pray for each other so that you may be healed" (James 5:16).
+We cannot be free, wholehearted followers of Jesus while cowering and hiding in fear and shame.
 We can only be loved to the degree we are known.
-Therefore, God lovingly calls to to us like he called to Adam, "Gary, where are you?"
+Therefore, God lovingly calls to us like he called to Adam, "Gary, where are you?"
 Will you come out of hiding?
 Will you trust me and be fully known?
 I love you.
 I want to heal you with my embrace.

 So in this blog and the next we'll offer a way of thinking through our life stories that can enable us to be known with a few trusted people.
 As we share our stories with those people we can begin the journey of relinquishing the lies we believe about ourselves as we embrace the truth of who God says we really are.
 As we think through this process of writing our stories I invite you to do two things:

 First, face the lies you believe about yourself.
 Why?
 So you can turn from them.
 I will show you how to do that in this blog.